W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 End-notes will appear at the end of each Section, except that in Section II, they will appear at the end of each relevant part within it, namely A and B.

 Where do they come from and where are they going ?

 Are the last named often professional versions of Macbeth, minus the conviction of his failure; with less realism and no more reality, where academically pursued without God ?
 Is irrationalism now an academic drug ?

 Often, the fault is transferred from the pathetic altogether, to the proselytising or the pompous - at least consciously.

-Inside a basic orientation of meaninglessness, a relativistic pot pourri cooked by no one with ingredients from nowhere, we may find distorted and even dynamic purpose, mission, values and directives.
+Inside a basic orientation of meaninglessness, a relativistic pot pourri cooked by no one with ingredients from nowhere, we may find distorted, encrypted, surreptitiously supplied agencies of meaning to a marvel, and even dynamic purpose, mission, values and directives.
 We are 'exposed' in some academic places to assurance and even some serpentine seeming form of moralising.

 'We' become the arbiters of destiny, and 'scholarship' chomps on those who disagree with teeth, both brittle and decayed.
 At other times, we find the form of 'sincerity' striving to overcome its terrible difficulties in directing mere mortals from the midst of the sea which has no shores, the atheistic, agnostic depths, to just where they should go...

 This might be called the academic phenomenon of idealistic agnosticism, mirage metaphysics or clandestine commandments, depending on the case.
 Pathologically, it is revealing; vitally, it is ruinous and essential to escape.